-In the community, Aleks has a proven track record in facilitation foreign trained physiotherapist in preparation for the Canadian Physiotherapy competency exam and he is involved in 1-on-1 mentorship through Big Brothers of Toronto.
+In the community, Aleks has a proven track record in the facilitation of foreign trained physiotherapists in preparation for the Canadian Physiotherapy Competency exam and he is involved in 1-on-1 mentorship through Big Brothers of Toronto.
 Aleks is also an avid soccer player and fanatic, supporting local soccer through the U-Sector (Toronto F.C. supporter’s group).

-Carrie is a graduate from the University of Toronto with a Master of Teaching degree.
-During her studies, Carrie wrote her thesis on improving student well-being through mindfulness.
-She holds a Bachelor of Arts degree from Western University in Media, Information and Technoculture (MIT).
+Avital is a graduate of the York University.
 She received her Registered Yoga Teacher certification (RYT200) from Hot Yoga Wellness in June 2015 and has been practicing yoga since she was a child.
 She has taught classes ranging from beginner yoga to hot power yoga.
 She believes that yoga is a tool that can be used to help heal the body and improve one’s overall well-being.

-Carrie is not only a passionate yoga teacher but has also taught in elementary schools and Red Cross swimming lessons.
-She worked as a swim instructor and lifeguard for over five years.
-She has seen the transformative effect of yoga in her own life.
-Carrie has experienced scoliosis, spinal fusion and other ailments; she uses yoga and meditation as therapeutic tools to get her body back in balance and to her optimal health.
+Avital is a passionate yoga teacher and has seen the transformative effect of yoga in her own life.
+She uses yoga and meditation as therapeutic tools to get her body back in balance and to her optimal health.

-If you are new to yoga, Carrie can assist you in developing body awareness, improving alignments and gaining strength.
+If you are new to yoga, Avital can assist you in developing body awareness, improving alignments and gaining strength.
 She understands that everyone’s body is unique and therefore creates individual yoga programs for each student.
-She teaches specific regimens of postures, breathing exercises and relaxation techniques to suit individual needs.
+She teaches specific regimens of postures, breathing exercises, and relaxation techniques to suit individual needs.

-Carrie is lifelong learner who is looking forward to enhancing her knowledge on the body.
+Avital is a lifelong learner who is looking forward to enhancing her knowledge of the body.
 She aims to reinforce your authentic connection between body and mind while helping you feel your best.
 Ultimately, her aim is to help you cultivate awareness and compassion through yoga to improve your well-being and have you leave PhysioActive happier than when you entered!